rideau-info.com

 In the upper image, the stone dam is complete, the water has been raised and is flowing through the bywash.
 The lower image shows that the dam has been completely breached.
 Plans No. 7 and No. 8 by John By, June 18, 1829, Library and Archives Canada, NMC 12892 24/80 and 25/80

-When the Royal Engineers fully took over the project in November 1828, all the earthen material placed on the apron above the existing waterline, froze in place.
-It ended up being in essence on large lump of frozen earth sitting on top of unfrozen (below the waterline) earth.
-In fact it’s noted that the ground froze so hard that winter that they had to use gun powder to blast out earth to use for the apron.
+The failure was due in part to inexperience with cold weather engineering.
+By the time the Royal Engineers fully took over the project in November 1828, all the earthen material placed on the apron above the existing waterline had frozen in place.
+It ended up being in essence one large lump of frozen earth sitting on top of unfrozen (below the waterline) earth.
+In fact it was noted that the ground froze so hard that winter that they had to use gunpowder to blast out earth to use for the apron.

 When this was noticed, attempts were immediately made to stem the leak by throwing everything they could find (brush, timber, clay, earth) into the source of the leak.
-The idea (and this had previously succeeded with a similar leak in the dam at Smiths Falls) was that this material would temporarily stem the flow, allowing an effective repair to be made.
-They also had men clearing out debris from the waste channel, trying to increase this bypass flow of water.
+The idea was that this material would temporarily stem the flow, allowing an effective repair to be made (it was a technique successfully used at Smiths Falls a couple of weeks later when a dam there had the same problem).
+They also had men clearing out debris from the by-wash channel, trying to increase this bypass flow of water.

-The reason there were no lives lost or even injuries is that the frozen mass of earth held for some time, creating an arch above the rushing torrent.
-Denison reported that the arch of frozen earth stood for five minutes before the running water won out, and the arch collapsed into the torrent.
-By stated that “The force of the water was such that stones of two or three tons weight were tossed about as if they had been blocks of wood, and that the frozen earth was carried over the Rideau Falls, a distance of between five and six miles.”
-[Price p.
-109]
+The reason there were no lives lost or even injuries, is that the frozen mass of earth held for some time, creating an arch above the rushing torrent.
+Lt.
+Denison reported that the arch of frozen earth stood for five minutes before the rushing water won out, and the arch collapsed into the void.
+Colonel By stated that “The force of the water was such that stones of two or three tons weight were tossed about as if they had been blocks of wood, and that the frozen earth was carried over the Rideau Falls, a distance of between five and six miles.”

-By was to make two changes to his construction plans for the dam.
-Wright’s cribbed coffer dam had suffered very little damage.
-So By planned to use this technique to construct a “temporary” dam made of cribbed timber filled with stone.
-The second change was the necessity to do this when the water flow allowed and the temperatures were above freezing – so this new dam could only be worked on from the beginning of July to the end of November.
-In his April 23, 1829 report on the failure of the dam, he still appeared optimistic that a stone dam could be raised “at a future period.”
+Colonel By was to make two changes to his construction plans for the dam.
+Wright’s cribbed cofferdam had suffered very little damage.
+So Colonel By planned to use this technique to construct a “temporary” dam made of cribbed timber filled with stone.
+The second change was the necessity of doing this when the water flow allowed and the temperatures were above freezing – so this new dam could only be worked on from the beginning of July to the end of November.
+In his April 23, 1829, report on the failure of the dam, he still appeared optimistic that a stone dam could be raised “at a future period.”

 Timber Crib Dam